 Editing Metadata for Multiple Images

-1. From the Left Pane, select the gallery that contains the images whose metadata you'd like to edit.
+1. Open your PhotoShelter Library.
+From the Left Pane, select the gallery containing the images with metadata you'd like to edit.

 2. In the Center Pane, select the images you want to edit.
 To select multiple files, hold down the command/Apple key on a Mac or the control key on a PC while making your selection.
 (You may also use your mouse to drag-select a range of images.)
 Use the Select All link at the top of the Center Pane to select all images in the gallery.

-3. Choose Edit IPTC from the Actions menu at the top of the Center Pane.
+*(If using the Image Browser, select Edit IPTC from the Actions menu at the top of the Center Pane at this step)

-6. Click Submit when you're ready to commit your changes.
+5. Click Save when you're ready to commit your changes.

 Editing Metadata for a Single Image